How to talk to kids about the mass shootings in El Paso and Dayton

 Families are where children learn how to heal, and it's important to give them a safe space to experience everything they might be feeling.

-Children will often model their parents' emotions.
-That means they can model your anxiety if you don't take care of your own emotions first, Simmons says.
+"It’s so important for us to show our feelings in front of our kids," she said.
+"It’s just as important to do that as it is to look tough because we are cuing our kids about how to cope emotionally.
+We’re giving our kids guidance on how to feel when a tragedy like this strikes."

-It is normal to feel anxious about these things, and the goal isn't to squash it, it's important to let them feel what they are feeling.
+Simmons recommends going through ways to deal with anxiety, such as breathing techniques, and modeling it so they can see how to do it.

-Simmons recommends going through ways to deal with anxiety, such as breathing techniques, and showing them so they can see how to do it.
+"You can take a deep breath, count to three, hold it for three and then let it out for three, so it’s nine seconds of breathing in out and breathing out," she said.
+"Do it three times.
+They can kind of drop back into their bodies and feel a lot calmer."

 If your child develops a fear of their routines, Simmons recommends focusing on what your able to control and assuring them that you are doing everything you can to make sure they are safe.